-It’s a fun fitness activity to go solo or with friends, family, and significant others.
+Ski trips offer adventure in the great outdoors with a healthy dose of physical activity.
+Skiing helps to burn fat, boost your mood, and increase heart health.
+It’s a fun fitness activity to do solo or with friends, family, and significant others.
 Yet, it takes a bit of preparation, practice, and technique to become a seasoned skier.

 1. Get the Right Gear